 For the most part, CAP uses personal information for internal purposes.
 Therefore, it is primarily the CAP employees, Council, committee members, volunteers, consultants and contractors who will have access to personal information about members or other individuals in order to fulfill statutory duties and functions under the HPA, as well as the additional uses identified above.
 Subject to reasonable and lawful conditions, an individual may withdraw or vary consent for our collection, use, and disclosure of their personal information at any time and must send written notice to CAP for our consideration.

 In some instances, CAP will be required to disclose information to third parties in a manner consistent with the uses described above.
 For example, the information provided may need to be verified by CAP.
 If so, information may need to be disclosed to a third party for this purpose.
 CAP discloses demographic information to the Alberta Health Provincial Provider Registry as required.
 As permitted by the HPA, information in CAP’s membership database and decisions concerning the professional conduct process and hearings may be made available to the public in accordance with the HPA.

-External consultants or contractors may also have access to personal information only if access is necessary.
+External consultants or contractors, including CAP legal counsel, may also have access to personal information only if access is necessary.
 For example, CAP’s accountants may have access to information about membership when they conduct their annual audit.
-In addition, CAP computer/technology consultants may also be provided with access to personal information from time to time.
+In addition, CAP computer/technology vendors are also provided with access to personal information.
 If such access is necessary, and in cases where such access is provided, appropriate contractual arrangements are utilized to protect personal information.

 - In response to a subpoena, warrant or court order.

 - Pursuant to a lawful request by a government agency.

 - To report fraudulent activity or other deceptive practices to another professional regulatory body or a governmental or law enforcement agency.

 - To act in urgent circumstances to protect the personal safety of members or the public.